Sebohe/makerdao_presentaion/script.md

 slide 2 (pizza and price chart)

 A famous example of this problem occured on May 22nd, 2010 someone bought two pizzas for 10000 bitcoins.
 Those bitcoins are worth a lot more dollars now a days.
-Simply put, most crypto coins are terrible currencies .
+Simply put, most crypto coins are terrible currencies due to their volatility.
 Having a stable coin is good for general transactions.
 It removes the uncertainty of the price fluctuations therefor, people are more willing to accept the stable coin as a payment.
 MakerDAO believes that stable coins will unlock a great potential in the crypto currencies ecosystem.

 Slide 3 (Image of all of the coins)